izzy2lost/UnrealEngineUWP/Engine/Plugins/Tests/CQTest/README.md

 		AFTER_EACH()
 		{
-			delete Thing; //Should normally use RAII for things like this }
+			delete Thing; // Should normally use RAII for things like this }

+		// Optional static method to be executed after all tests of this TEST_CLASS
+		// Should be removed if empty and unused
+		AFTER_ALL()
+		{
+			// Perform cleanup of any resources that was done in the `BEFORE_ALL`.
+		}

 	protected: